 LA Neighborhoods With the Lowest Living Costs

 Los Angeles has its share of pricey areas, but there are also affordable spots for those on a budget.
 Discover LA neighborhoods with the lowest living costs, including median home values and rents.
-Once you’ve picked your spot, use a top moving company Los Angeles recommends for an easy move.
+Once you’ve picked your spot, use a top moving company Los Angeles has for an easy move.

 LA neighborhoods with the lowest living costs

-While the City of Angels is notorious for its upscale living, it still has some gems accessible to people with lower incomes.
+While the City of Angels is famous for its upscale living, it still has some gems accessible to people with lower incomes.
 That said, here are some of the most pocket-friendly areas in LA that one can find:

 • Hancock Park